cloudflare/workers-docs/content/configure-your-cdn/tutorials/serving-assets.md

+---
-# Serving Assets Using Cloudflare Workers
+title: Serving Assets
+---

 In this tutorial, you'll build and publish a Cloudflare Workers function that serves assets from a storage platform (in this example, Google Cloud Storage) to your users.
 This approach, called "white-labelling", often takes the form of complex DNS configuration – thanks to Cloudflare Workers, and Cloudflare's CDN network, we can build a powerful (and fast) solution to this problem in just a few lines of code.